 And here’s a fun fact: their American Classic Tea is the only tea brand in the world made exclusively with tea grown only in America.

-There is no admission charge, although you will need to pay if you want to do a trolley tour.
+There is no admission charge, although there is a fee if you want to do a trolley tour.
 The tea garden opens at 10am every day, apart from Sunday when it opens at noon and closes at 4pm, and on certain holidays.

 On another tea-related note, check out the next spot on this list for afternoon tea in downtown Charleston!